LeonAndrade/LeonAndrade.github.io/README.md

 online_retail|1,067,371|8

 <br/><br/>
-We now know that our data contains 8 columns and around 1 million rows.
+We now know that our data has 8 columns and around 1 million rows.
-But that information alone is not enough, let's see what else can help us understand what our data contains.
+But that information alone is not enough since it doesn't tell us *what* is the data about.
+So let's see what else we can find about this dataset.
 <br/><br/>

-##### :mag: What attributes we have and which data types they hold?
+##### What attributes we have and which data types they hold?
 ```sql
 SELECT
     column_name,